OpenGrok/docker/README.md

 * JRE 8 (Required for Opengrok 1.0+)
 * Configurable reindexing (default every 10 min)

+The indexer is set so that it does not log into files.

 ## How to run:

 The container exports ports 8080 for OpenGrok.